Linuxfabrik/lfops/roles/php/README.md

 Note that this role does NOT let you specify a particular PHP version.
 It simply installs the latest available PHP version from the repos configured in the system.
 If you want or need to install a specific or the latest PHP version available, use the [linuxfabrik.lfops.repo_remi](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_remi) beforehand.

-Nevertheless, this role is only compatible with the following PHP versions:
+This role is compatible with the following PHP versions:

 * 7.2
 * 7.3